Learn to play in the style of MJH, original early country blues roots music.

 to mimic his voice.

-a religious song sound like the blues and a blues song sound holy.
+to make a religious song sound like the blues and a blues song

-and played bottleneck guitar with "uncanny left-handed strength,
+"rasping false bass," and played bottleneck guitar with "uncanny

 Blind Willie played mostly in open D tuning using the alternating bass method while playing the melody predominantly on the first string with the slide.

-Once he was playing, he would almost slip into a trance and a blues stream of consciousness would
+playing, he would almost slip into a trance and a blues stream

 Born near Lyon, Mississippi, March 21, 1902, Son House chopped cotton as a teenager while developing a passion for the Baptist church.